Kendallyn/capstone-national-parks-nps/README.md

 * to run React server ===> npm run react

 ### Local tests scripts
+Note: make sure the nodemon and react server are closed before running this
 * to run tests ===> npm run test